 These applications known as Internet bots or web robots are programmed to process automated activities.

-According to BNY Mellon, the implementation of RPA has resulted in the following outcomes:
+According to BNY Mellon, the implementation of RPA software has resulted in the following outcomes:

 - ¼-second robotic reconciliation of a failed trade versus 5 to 10 minutes by a human being